MARCspec/MARCspec/marc-spec.md

 Because of the limited expressivity of the MARCspec there must be some kind of implicit interpretation.

-1. A MARCspec without *subfield tags* or *position or range* is a reference to all *data elements* of the field.
+1. A MARCspec without *subfield codes* or *position or range* is a reference to all *data elements* of the field.
 2. A *fieldSpec * or a *subfieldSpec* without an explicitly given *index* is always an abbreviation of a reference with the starting index ```0``` and the ending index ```#``` (see [Abbreviation of fieldSpec or subfieldSpec]).
 3. Omitted *indicators* in a MARCspec are interpreted as wildcards for variable field indicators in the MARC record.